 Its important to set a budget when you are selecting your device and also comparing the various offers available.
 Here the main things to consider are:

-Total Contract Value (TCV) - in short this is 'the monthly payment' X 'the total number of months of the contract' + 'the amount you pay up front'.
+Total Contract Value (TCV) - in short this is 'the monthly payment' X 'the total number of months of the contract' + 'the amount you pay up front or at the end of the contract'.
 Its common for most phone packages to run over a two year period but more options are now available to spread payments over longer or shorter periods of time and should be factored into any purchase decision

 Package deal vs create your own - it's often cheaper to buy the phone outright directly from a retail outlet such as Amazon then take a sim only contract over a 12 month period which can provide you the best value for money vs buying the phone with a data package where networks will often charge more for the data that they would charge you for a sim only deal

 Trade in your old phone - most networks and retailers will offer you a price to trade in your old phone which you can save off the cost of your new phone.
 Its worth noting you might get a better price listing your old device and selling it on eBay but that is much more effort and more often than not your old phone will end up sitting in a drawer reducing in value month after month so you are better to get rid of it as soon as you can

 Pay Monthly Vs Pay As You Go - if you don't want to be tied to a contract in any way you can opt for a 'Pay As You Go' (PAYG) option which will give you a lot of flexibility.
 You can take a 30 day sim only 'contract' which will be similar to a PAYG in that you are not tied into a contract for more than a month, alternatively many PAYG options come with a 'reoccurring top up' option whereby you get rewarded for topping up every month with cheaper data or perks.
 Ultimately you need to weigh up your preference here but if you are willing to sign up to a contract you are more likely to get a better deal as most operators are keen to get as many customers onto a subscription package as possible